SEO Backlink Building with Google in 2021

 The further consequence is that after a successful reconsideration request, the website can take up to a year to recover.
 The lost keyword rankings are by no means back in the SERP.
 They usually stay lost and the website has to rebuild the Google Trust from scratch – sad but true.
 An SEO campaign is needed to position the website to where it was before.

 The rule is simple: you should never risk a punishment by Google.
 Backlink building should only be left to senior SEO professionals who are fully aware of the consequences.
 It’s like driving a motorcycle.
 If you want to get advice from an experienced biker, ask those who have been in an accident before.
 Usually they will be able to tell you how to avoid accidents.
 A wise and very experienced biker once told me: “A biker waits to fall from his bike one day – it will happen, that’s a certainty.”
+That’s almost true with backlinks.
+You are just waiting to get this manual action from Google.
+It might take weeks, or years.
+But when it happens, you can loose everything.

 I can’t stress the risks of backlink building strongly enough.